kaleos/ToolShop/README.md

 ### Overview

-This repository features an automation portfolio that highlights E2E tests for a web application, all implemented using Playwright with JavaScript.
+This repository features E2E tests for a web application, all implemented using Playwright with JavaScript.

 Comprehensive Tests are triggered automatically in GitHub Actions CI/CD whenever a PUSH to main occurs.